libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/libra2_account.md

 <tr>
 <td>1</td>
-<td>During the creation of an Aptos account the following rules should hold: (1) the authentication key should be 32 bytes in length, (2) an Aptos account should not already exist for that authentication key, and (3) the address of the authentication key should not be equal to a reserved address (0x0, 0x1, or 0x3).</td>
+<td>During the creation of an Libra2 account the following rules should hold: (1) the authentication key should be 32 bytes in length, (2) an Libra2 account should not already exist for that authentication key, and (3) the address of the authentication key should not be equal to a reserved address (0x0, 0x1, or 0x3).</td>
 <td>Critical</td>
 <td>The authentication key which is passed in as an argument to create_account should satisfy all necessary conditions.</td>
 <td>Formally verified via <a href="#high-level-req-1">CreateAccountAbortsIf</a>.</td>